SAP-samples/teched2023-AD180v/exercises/1_Build_Process_Automation/1_2_spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     ![Run](Run8.1.png)

     Once you acknowledge the notification sent via the approval process, the process will be completed.
+To be able to see this in the Monitoring, you need to enhance the Filter search with the status "Completed".

     ![Run](Run9.png)